microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/meetingRegistrant.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Participants who have registered for the online meeting.
+Participants who have registered for an online meeting.

 ## Methods